MalcolmFFS/tic-tac-toe/README.md

 The main challenges for myself here was making everything scalable.
 From board construction to win condition checking.
 The main thing I personally needed to avoid was massive if/elif/else tables checking every possible position on the board.

 It was not my intent to focus on the CX aspect of the code writing, as that's not something I can apply much to my current or short-term intended jobs.
-If I do find myself coming back to this for further changes, I may implement a numbering system to make user input easier, but only because that is a functionality challenge.
+I am using this as a programming logic challenge.